-6. The applicants should contact the Jefferson Fire District to obtain a copy of the District's Recommended Building Access and Premise Identification regulations and the Marion County Fire Code Applications Guide.
-Fire District access standards may be more restrictive than County standards.
+- 6. The applicants should contact the Silverton Fire District to obtain a copy of the District's Recommended Building Access and Premise Identification regulations and the Marion County Fire Code Applications Guide.
+Fire District access standards may be more restrictive than County standards. - 7.
+The applicants should contact Marion County Land Development and Engineering (503-584-7714) for additional Engineering Requirements listed in Finding #6 below, that may be required.